SaltyKNIGHT/portfolio-vincent-angkasa/README.md

 ## [Web Scrapping on JobStreet for Data Analyst jobs](https://github.com/SaltyKNIGHT/portfolio-web-scrapping-jobstreet-data-analyst-only-id)

 A fun simple yet satisfying project about web scrapping with BeautifulSoup.
 This short project is using JobStreet website for scrapping.
-The web scrapper searches for job with data analyst word.
+The web scrapper searches for job with data analyst word.<br>
 Below is the example of the result of the web scrapper.
 <!--
 ![](https://i.imgur.com/fIDaq2y.png)